 This is legal in many cases, but it can create serious financial risk.
 For example:

+This means that landlords cannot explicitly ask, but you as a prospective/ current tenant can ask to pay termly or annually.
+If they do not agree, students use a guarantor insurance service.
+These services charge between 4% and 20% of the total rent.
 This is a major change and may affect how landlords and letting agents approach student tenancies after May 2026.
 RISKS TO BE AWARE OFIf you are asked for advance rent:

 This is particularly important if you are arranging accommodation from abroad.
 JOINT TENANCIES AND ADVANCE RENTIn shared student houses: